notacouch/notacouch.com/blog/vics-event-2004-microsite-design.md

 ## Actual static pages from 2004

-I actually found a backup of the static pages, you can check the Main, About, and Agenda pages here: <a href="/tangibles/poly/vics/">VICS event microsite</a>.
+I actually found a backup of the static pages, you can view the Main, About, and Agenda pages here: <a href="/tangibles/poly/vics/">VICS event microsite</a>.
 The Agenda page uses _one_ `<table>` for the time versus activity columns, while the activity columns use definition lists, _not_ nested tables for layout.
-Despite the site's simplicity, I still leveraged hacks, you'll find these `\` in several declaration keys in the <a href="/tangibles/poly/vics/styles.css">styles.css</a>.
+Despite the site's simplicity, I still leveraged hacks, you'll find these `\` in several declaration keys in the <a href="/tangibles/poly/vics/styles.css">styles.css</a> (or <a href="https://github.com/notacouch/notacouch.com/blob/e18a715fc81bee382e849ae0eed1c41539651e21/tangibles/poly/vics/styles.css">view source in GitHub</a>).

 ## Diving into design

 This project ignited in me the need to _know_ what makes for _good_ design and kept me curious if I could ever transition from web development into web design.
 Possessed with intrigue, I went on to consume books on graphic design, color, typography, and grid systems.
-I would later be consulted on design-related matters such as for Poly's 150th year celebration DVD for both media within and improving the print on the DVD itself, 3-dimensional layout of the Poly presidential gallery, and was commissioned for work on a poster for the proposed trancontinental maglev.
+I would later be consulted on design-related matters such as for Poly's 150th year celebration DVD for both media within and improving the print on the DVD itself, 3-dimensional layout of the Poly presidential gallery, and was commissioned for work on a poster for the proposed trancontinental maglev road.